Diarmuid-ODonoghue/Text2Pred/README.md

  ['John_he', 'crashed', 'his_new_car_it']

-The resulting predicates overlap to a document knowledge graph, stored in NetworkX format.
-Node attributes store concept informaiton while edge attributes store relational information.
+The resulting predicates overlap to form a document knowledge graph, in the forms of Subject _Relation Object triples_.
+Nodes store nouno-based informaiton while edges typically hold verb labels.
-The output triples can be used to generate a NetworkX.MultiDiGraph()
+The output typically forms a directed graph with multi edges, including some self loops.